 • To promote circulation

 • Painlessly helps alleviate occasional constipation.

-Other purposes of a seasonal, dietary cleansing program are to:
+Other purposes of a seasonal, dietary total body cleanser are:

 • Support weight management